Frequently Asked Questions

 On-line registration usually opens in early August.
 Payments can be made online using PayPal or credit card, and packs can be collected or mailed to you.

-There are 2 sign-on days held at the University (Sunday 25 August and Sunday 1 September 2019 from 9am to 12 midday), if you want to come in person to ask any other questions regarding our events etc. We can also answer any questions you may have about marshalling, measurements and competition rules, in order to make it easier for you to earn back your parent helper levy.
+There are 2 sign-on days held at the University (Saturday 21st August & Sunday 28th August from 9.30am – 11.30am), if you want to come in person to ask any other questions regarding our events etc. We can also answer any questions you may have about marshalling, measurements and competition rules, in order to make it easier for you to earn back your parent helper levy.

 Please see our separate coaching policy (in the Welcome Pack, and also found in the Centre Handbook on the website) for details about what coaching is available.